All Episodes

 It was not an area that I really know anything to speak of about.

-Where the hell would a billing record?
+You know, where the hell would a billing record?

 It was a total shock.

-Well, Mike, I I can tell you what I know, which is that I did not know that Vince had any of the documents related to our personal business in his office until after his death.
+Well, Mike, I can tell you what I know, which is that I did not know that Vince had any of the documents related to our personal business in his office until after his death.

-When I snuck in there and found him pull him out.
+When I snuck in there and found him, pull him out.

 She never knows anything.